airbytehq/embedded-sampleweb-nodejs/README.md

 # Getting Started with Airbyte Embedded

-This repo contains a sample webapp which includes the Airbyte Embedded widget that you can use to add clients to.
+This repo contains a sample Node.js webapp which includes the Airbyte Embedded widget that you can use to add clients.

 ## Pre-requisites

 ### Airbyte credentials
-To use Airbyte Embedded, you requires an Airbyte Cloud or OSS instance with Embedded enabled.
+To use Airbyte Embedded, must have an active Airbyte Cloud, or OSS, instance with Embedded enabled.
 (Please contact sales if for how to sign up for Embedded).
 Once you have you your Airbyte instance available, log in and note down the following values.
 You will need these to configure the webapp and one-time setup.

 - Orangization Id: Unique identifier to your Airbyte instance.
 Obtained via Settings > Embedded